luismartingarcia/protocol/README.txt

                      position of the horizonal lines.
-    sepchar=<c>    : Instructs protocol to use the supplied character instead of the default "|" for the field separator character.
+    sepchar=<c>    : Instructs protocol to use the supplied character instead of the default "|" for the field separator character. base=<n>       : Base of top numbers.
+By default it's 10, Use 8 for bytewise numbering and 16 for wordwise numbering.

     The following diagram shows the character modifiers described above.